hata6502/textlint-rule-en-spell/DISCLAIMER.md

 -----

-The following software may be included in this product: define-properties, es-abstract.
-A copy of the source code may be downloaded from git://github.com/ljharb/define-properties.git (define-properties), git://github.com/ljharb/es-abstract.git (es-abstract).
+The following software may be included in this product: define-properties.
+A copy of the source code may be downloaded from git://github.com/ljharb/define-properties.git.
 This software contains the following license and notice below:

 The MIT License (MIT)